 |Transfers of hard to value intangibles for which no reliable comparables exist where financial projections or assumptions used in valuation are highly uncertain.

 |Cross-border transfer of functions/risks/assets projected to result in a more than 50 per cent decrease in EBIT during the next three years.

-Key points from the consultation
+Key points from the UK guidance

 The consultation comments on each category of hallmark.